 “The ship, the Comet, had a stern ramp as well as interior ramps, which allowed cars to drive directly from the dock, onto the ship, and into place.
 Loading and unloading were sped up dramatically.
 Comet also had an adjustable chocking system for locking cars onto the decks and a ventilation system to remove exhaust gases that accumulate during vehicle loading.”

 The first pure car carrier (PCC), which could accommodate various types of vehicles, was invented by Japan’s K Line in 1973.
 The European Highway could carry 4,200 automobiles.

 The USNS Comet

 Since the early 80s auto transportation has been evolving rapidly.
-Today cars are mostly transported by car carrier trucks which are equipped with the latest technology while air freight and sea freight are the most popular ways to transport cars overseas.
+Today cars are mostly transported by car carrier trucks which are equipped with the latest technology.
+And air freight and sea freight are the most popular ways to transport cars overseas.

 Find answers to the most important auto transport question on our website and then call our team to discuss your car shipping needs.
 Thank you!